HIT REIT Files for Chapter 11 Bankruptcy Protection

-Hospitality Investors Trust, Inc. (“HIT REIT”) is a publicly registered non-traded real estate investment trust which owns a diversified portfolio of “strategically-located hotel properties throughout North America within the select service and full-service markets of the hospitality sector,” according to its website.
+Hospitality Investors Trust, Inc., formerly known as ARC Hospitality Trust Inc., (“HIT REIT”) is a publicly registered non-traded real estate investment trust which owns a diversified portfolio of “strategically-located hotel properties throughout North America within the select service and full-service markets of the hospitality sector,” according to its website.

 Last April we reported that the REIT entered into forbearance agreements with the lenders under certain of its mortgage and mezzanine indebtedness.

-The company reportedly decided not to make required capital reserve payments to the mortgage lender in April and May 2020 which “resulted in events of default under the 92-Pack Loans.”
-The company notes that it was trying to preserve liquidity “in response to the coronavirus pandemic and in conjunction with actions taken by the company’s franchisors temporarily suspending obligations of hotel owners to perform capital improvements and fund capital reserves,” according to SEC filings.
+The company reportedly decided not to make required capital reserve payments to the mortgage lender in April and May 2020 which resulted in events of default under the 92-Pack Loans.
+The company noted that it was trying to preserve liquidity “in response to the coronavirus pandemic” and in conjunction with actions taken by the company’s franchisors temporarily suspending obligations of hotel owners to perform capital improvements and fund capital reserves, according to SEC filings.

 Further, HIT REIT said that lower estimates of occupancy, higher labor costs, and sales and marketing were offset by lower discount rate and capitalization rate estimates, driven by tightening market spreads and progress on its brand-mandated property improvement plans.